ccstan99/stampy-nlp/README.md

 This should work, but slowly.
 If you want faster results, consider either manually running the model that you're using (check the `model_server` folder for details), or provide a cloud server with the model.

+#### Local models

+Sentence transformer models can be run locally by providing the path to them, e.g.:

+    RETRIEVER_MODEL_URL='./model_server/models/allenai/specter/'

+For this to work, its dependancies must first be installed via `pip install -e '.[local_model]'`.

 # Deployment

 ## Install Google [Cloud SDK](https://cloud.google.com/sdk/docs/install)